Is it a rocky time in your marriage?

 Marriage Quest is an intensive counseling retreat designed and lead by Israel and Cathie Helfand in Cabot, Vermont.
-The two of us work with one couple at a time over a three day weekend or weekday period.
+The two of us work with one couple at a time over a three day period.

 Part of our marriage retreat is a period of time listening to each partner describe what they have in mind.
 This may well be the first time they have ever, in each other's presence, explained how they feel about their marriage and about each other and what their goals are.
 Also common are couples who are so confused about what they want; our goal is to help them find clarity.

 Although the couple, or more commonly one spouse, may have already decided he or she wants a divorce we are always aware that people can change their minds, and this period of introspection leaves the opportunity for change.
 Unlike other programs, we advocate for marriage but not at any price.
 When divorce is clearly the couple's choice, or when the discussion among the four of us leads them to that decision, our attention then moves to preparation for divorce.

 Divorcing couples agree change is the major theme of divorce.
 Divorce changes their lifestyle, changes their roles, changes their friendship circles, changes the meaning of the world.
 When couples have tried all they could to save a marriage and "failed," the losses they experience can be overwhelming, however the changes can be relieving.
 It is a time of significant stress for all family members emotionally, physically, financially, and spiritually.